keboola/connection-docs/components/use-cases/ecommerce/ecommerce.md

 Before turning to the Keboola support team for help, make sure your error is not a common problem that can be solved without our help.

 ### Missing Credentials to Snowflake Database
-If zou see the error picture below, you have probably forgot to set up the Snowflake database.
+If you see the error pictured below, you have probably forgotten to set up the Snowflake database.

 Click on the highlighted text under Configuration in the top left corner.
 This will redirect you to the Snowflake Database component.
 Now follow the **Snowflake Database provided by Keboola** on the page Authorizations/destinations.

 Then go to the **Jobs** tab and **Run** the flow again.

-{: .image-popup}
 ![Job - Snowflake](/components/use-cases/ecommerce/-----------------------.png)